radlovacki/id_solutions/docs/knowledge/dictionary.md

 ## U

 * **UHF** - Ultra High Frequency
-* **UID** - Unique Identifier.
-A unique number assigned to each RFID tag by the manufacturer.
+* **UID** - Unique Identifier, Type A. A unique number assigned to each RFID tag by the manufacturer.

 ## V